FreezyXV/Fitness-Pro-Backend/README.md

 The production container can now run the seeders on demand.
 This is useful the first time you deploy to Neon (or after resetting the database).

-1. In Render, open your **fitness-pro-backend** service and set the environment variable `RUN_DB_SEEDERS` to `true`.
+1. In Render, open your **fitness-pro-backend** service and set `RUN_DB_SEEDERS=true` (the `DB_SEEDER_CLASS` variable is already set to `ProductionSeeder` in `render.yaml`, but double-check if you manage env vars from the dashboard).
 2. Trigger a redeploy.
-During startup you should see `🌱 Running database seeders...` in the logs, and the `ProductionSeeder` will push the static exercise catalogue into Neon.
+During startup you should see `🌱 Running database seeders using ProductionSeeder...` in the logs; this seeds exercises, nutrition items and shared workout templates for the system user.
 3. Once the seed finished, reset `RUN_DB_SEEDERS` to `false` (or delete it) and redeploy again.
-This prevents the exercises table from being truncated on every restart.
+This prevents the tables from being reseeded on every restart.

 If you ever need to reseed manually without redeploying, exec into the running container and run: